China State Media Present Their Own Version Of Hong Kong Protests

 Beijing's message is even succeeding with Chinese living abroad.

-"I think the situation in Hong Kong has evolved into a color revolution, which is supported by the Western countries," Bao Haining, a rising junior at The George Washington University in Washington, D.C., and originally from the northern city of Changchun.
+"I think the situation in Hong Kong has evolved into a color revolution, which is supported by the Western countries," Bao Haining, a rising junior at George Washington University in Washington, D.C., and originally from the northern city of Changchun.

 "I define the protesters in Hong Kong not as a demonstration any more.
 I can define them as a terrorist organization," he says, "because they attack civilians and occupy public buildings like airports."